-Exhibitors may drive a single horse, pony, miniature, mule, or donkey.
+Exhibitors may drive a single equine.
 Classes may be divided into 4-H member age groups, by the size of the animal, or both.
 The animal must not be asked to pull too much weight (see 4-H Driving Manual [PNW 229] for specifics).
 When determining animal height, allow an additional 1⁄2 inch if shod.